User Dashboard Addon

 3- Time Format

-Specify the time format of time on the dashboard page time and time module.
+Specify the format of the time on the dashboard page’s time and time module.

 4- User Dashboard Sections

-You have the option to showcase the Edit Profile button, Tickets, Events, Organizers, Speakers, and Reports on the user dashboard page, catering to the needs of your end-users.
+You can show the Edit Profile, Tickets, Events, Organizers, Speakers, and Reports options on the user dashboard page, depending on what your users need.

 5- Events Sections Settings

-Hide edit link in events section: by enabling this option, you can hide the edit link in the events section settings.
+Hide edit link in the events section: by enabling this option, you can hide the edit link in the events section settings and organizers cannot edit events after publishing.

-Hide delete link in events section: Enabling this option will hide the delete link of the events.
+Hide delete link in the events section: Enabling this option will hide the delete link of the events and organizers will not be able to delete events.

 Assign Speaker/Organizer